 Our experts: Professor Salah Sukkarieh

-Our industry partners: Qantas Airways
+Our collaborator: Qantas Airways

 We developed novel flight planning algorithms and supporting software systems that are helping Qantas Airways to deliver fuel and carbon saving via optimal routing of aircraft.
 This project concluded in 2017 with the handover of software to Qantas for operations.